Deterministic generation of frequency-bin-encoded microwave photons

-To demonstrate a distributed quantum computing architecture with frequency-bin-encoded photons, we can reshape the envelopes of the photonic modes to be time-symmetric as in Ref.~\cite{Pechal2014microwave, yang2023deterministic}, and use the same structure for photon re-absorption, in a time-reversed way.
-If any mode is lost during the transmission or not successfully absorbed by the receiver, a vacuum state is received instead of the desired state of the frequency-bin-encoded state.
-Receiving the vacuum state results in Qubit D at the receiver ending up in the $\left |f\right \rangle_D$ state, instead of the desired state $\alpha\left |g\right \rangle_D+\beta\left |e\right \rangle_D$ (see Table~\ref{protocol} and SM~\cite{Sup} Sec.~\RNum{4} for details).
-A quantum non-demolition measurement~\cite{ ofek2016extending, kono2018quantum, PhysRevX.8.021003} that distinguishes between the $\left |f\right \rangle$ state and a subspace comprising the $\left |g\right \rangle$ state and the $\left |e\right \rangle$ state, without measuring within that subspace, can detect whether there has been photon loss, without affecting the quantum state of a successfully transmitted frequency-bin-encoded pair.
-Therefore, in quantum state transfer, we can utilize frequency-bin-encoded photonic modes as an error-detection protocol to identify photon loss and resend the quantum information.
-Remote entanglement can be achieved by employing an extra qubit in the quantum processor connected to the emitter node of the distributed quantum computing system (see SM~\cite{Sup} Sec.~\RNum{4} for details).
-Similarly, any photon loss during the transfer will result in Qubit D at the receiver ending up in $\left |f\right \rangle_D$.
-Our work is thus a building block for distributed quantum computing architecture and quantum networks.
+To demonstrate a distributed quantum computing architecture with frequency-bin-encoded photons, we can reshape the envelopes of the photonic modes to be time-symmetric as in Ref.~\cite{Pechal2014microwave, yang2023deterministic}, and use the same structure for photon reabsorption, in a time-reversed way.
+In quantum state transfer, frequency-bin-encoded photonic modes serve as an error-detection protocol to identify photon loss and trigger the information retransmission (see Supplemental Material~\cite{Sup} Sec.~\RNum{5} for the state transfer process and End Matter for error-detection details).
+Remote entanglement can be achieved by adding an extra qubit to the emitter node (see Supplemental Material~\cite{Sup} Sec.~\RNum{5}), which also facilitates error detection.
+Our work thus forms a foundational building block for distributed quantum computing architectures and quantum networks.

+\textit{Acknowledgments---} The authors thank Mohammed Ali Aamir for useful discussions, and Lars Jönsson for his help in making the sample holders.
+The device in this work was fabricated in Myfab, Chalmers, a micro- and nanofabrication laboratory.
+The traveling-wave parametric amplifier (TWPA) used in this experiment was provided by IARPA and Lincoln Laboratory.
+This work was supported by Ericsson Research and the Knut and Alice Wallenberg Foundation through the Wallenberg Centre for Quantum Technology (WACQT).
+S.G. acknowledges financial support from the European Research Council via Grant No. 101041744 ESQuAT.
+A.F.K. is also supported by the Swedish Research Council (Grant No. 2019-03696), the Swedish Foundation for Strategic Research (Grant No. FFL21-0279 and No. FUS21-0063), and the Horizon Europe program HORIZON-CL4-2022-QUANTUM-01-SGA via the project No. 101113946 OpenSuperQPlus100.

-\textit{Author contributions.---} S.G. planned the project.
+S.G. planned the project.
 J.Y. performed the experiments and analyzed the data with input from A.M.E., I.S., S.G., and M.A.U..
 M.K. and G.J. built the theoretical model.
 J.Y. designed the device and C.C.M. fabricated the device.
 A.G. and A.F.K. operated the quantum state tomography and quantum process tomography.
 J.Y. and M.K. wrote the manuscript with feedback from all authors.
 S.G. and A.M.E. supervised this work.